OlegQm/manipulator_project/programs/pt_to_hef_converter/README.md

 On the image you will find the last `Concat` layer, which includes the 3 arrows (`/model.22/Concat_3` on `yolov8m_model_v15_640.onnx` visualization).

-Then go up the leftmost branch of this word all the way to `Reshape'.
+Then go up the leftmost branch of this word all the way to `Reshape`.
 After that you will see 2 `Conv` layers.
 Click on the left one (`/model.22/cv2.0/cv2.0.2/Conv` in my case) and copy its name (`name`), do the same with the second one (`/model.22/cv3.0/cv3.0.2/Conv` in my case) and copy its name right after the first one.